|Nutrition Facts (per serving)|

-Add enough water to the reserved peach juice to make 1 1/3 cups of liquid.
+Add enough water to the reserved peach syrup to make 1 1/3 cups of liquid.
 Add this liquid to a medium bowl, along with the eggs and the cake mix.

 - Yellow cake works best for this recipe, but a white cake mix also works well.

-- Substitute a drained (28-ounce) can of pineapple rings or sliced pears for the peaches, or use fresh unpeeled sliced plums or nectarines.
+- Substitute a (28-ounce) can of pineapple rings or sliced pears for the peaches or use fresh, unpeeled sliced plums or nectarines.

 - Peach upside cake can be kept in the refrigerator for up to three days.